Stay up to date

 Asking for sensitive information

 Employees are the most favourite threat actors for a phishing attack.
 If you think you have received a reliable or legitimate email, then cross-check it to identify phishing.
-It can be proved either by directly calling or messaging the person or company you have received the email.
+It can be proved by directly calling or messaging the person or company you have received the email.

 Discuss your concerns today